aidantomcy/aidantomcy.github.io/README.md

     ```
     $ yarn tailwind:dev
     ```
-4. Run this command to run a local server:
+4. Run this command to server the application:
     ```
-    $ npx serve
+    $ yarn serve
     ```
 5. Open your browser and head to [http://localhost:3000](http://localhost:3000)

+## Testing

+This app uses Playwright for testing.
+Run tests with `yarn test`.